Create a Website Account - Manage notification subscriptions, save form progress and more.

 Solid Waste (Garbage) offers different levels of service that may cost you less.

-For low income customers, the City offers a Utility Discount Program.
+For low income customers, the City offers financial assistance by filling out and submitting a Utility Discount Application.

 For more details or questions, please call Customer Service at 360-457-0411.

 The City of Port Angeles has established the following boundaries:

 Erickson Playfield has been established as a No-Ride Zone.
 Bird scooters will not operate within the park or outside of the boundaries listed above.